StatefulSets

 End-to-end: ordered bring-up of a 3-node set

-1. Apply the headless Service and the StatefulSet together:
+- Create the password Secret, then apply the headless Service and the StatefulSet together:

 apiVersion: v1